quantumformalism/quantum-webinars/README.md

 # quantum-webinars
-This repository will contains slides shared by our quantum computing webinar guests.
+This repository will contain slides shared by our quantum computing webinar guests.